By Missy Schrott | email@example.com

 “That contribution lessens the monetary contribution of the jurisdictions,” McNair said.
 “That program gives us an opportunity to bring revenue into the center. … I think that really helps with the financial obligation to keep a facility like this up and running.”

-The Moss Group, an independent criminal justice contractor based in D.C., began the $299,000 study on the NVDJC in July.
+The Moss Group, an independent criminal justice contractor based in D.C., began the $299,000 study on the NVJDC in July.
 The group is expected to deliver a final report in January 2020.

 Once the three jurisdictions and the commission review the Moss Group’s findings, potential outcomes include closing the facility, doing nothing and restructuring the center.